contentful/slash-developers/docs/concepts/links.md

 - Each menu item linking to a photo (attachment).
 - A restaurant linking to multiple photos (attachments).

 A _single_ HTTP request lets you retrieve the entire set of linked resources above, starting with the menu, in one request.
 Contentful's CDN can cache these requests to further speed up future requests.
+This is useful for mobile apps, where developers need to optimize for bandwidth consumption.
+One request allows an app to immediately start displaying content.

 Links bring you other features:

-- Relationships are clearly defined and validated by special content type fields.
+- Relationships are clearly defined and validated by specific content type fields.
 - Entry links can be validated by content type.
 E.g. Only allow Menu Items for `fields.menuItems`.
 - Asset links can be validated by file type.
 E.g. Only allow Images for `fields.photo`.